A person’s hair color can change for a number of reasons – some natural, some environmental, and some due to treatments or products.

 #3 Products and Treatments That Can Cause Hair Color Changes

 Certain hair products and treatments can also cause hair to change color.
-Permanent hair dyes, for example, contain chemicals that can penetrate the hair shaft and alter the natural pigment of the hair.
+Permanent hair dyes, for example, contain chemicals that can penetrate the hair shaft and alter the hair’s natural pigment.

 If you color your hair with permanent dyes, follow the instructions carefully and avoid getting the dye on your skin or clothes.
 You should also avoid applying dyes that are more than two shades darker than your natural hair color.

 Bleaching products can also cause hair to change color.
 These products contain chemicals that strip the hair of its natural pigment.
-Bleaching can cause the hair to become dry and brittle, and it can also lead to a loss of color.
+Bleaching can cause the hair to become dry and brittle, leading to a loss of color.

 Certain hair treatments, such as straightening and curling, can also cause hair to change color.
 The heat from these treatments can damage the hair follicles and lead to a loss of pigment.
 If you use heat-based treatments, be sure to use them sparingly and avoid exposing your hair to excessive heat.

-It’s also possible that it’s caused by a new shampoo formula.
+It’s also possible that a new shampoo formula causes it.
 Shampoo formulations are constantly shifting, and they may occasionally result in hair turning color.
 If you discover that your hair is changing color after switching shampoos, consider trying a different one.

 How to Protect Your Hair From Unwanted Color Changes